Under the hood

 Accepted — passes validation

-- Known extension (.jpg, .pdf, .mp4…)
+- Recognized, non-executable extension (.jpg, .pdf, .csv…)

-- File size within current limits
+- File size within current per-category limits

 Rejected — blocked before processing